Overview & Authentication

 By default, tokens returned from the trigger

-function expire after 15 minutes and have a read scope for that specific run, and any tags associated with it.
+function expire after 15 minutes and have a read scope for that specific run.
 You can customize the expiration of the auto-generated tokens by passing a publicTokenOptions

 object to the trigger